Candida Moss

 Candida R. Moss (born 26 November 1978) is a British journalist, New Testament scholar and historian of Christianity, and as of 2017, the Edward Cadbury Professor of Theology in the Department of Theology and Religion at the University of Birmingham.
 Moss specialises in the study of the New Testament, with a focus on the subject of martyrdom in early Christianity, as well as other topics from the New Testament and early church history.

-She is the winner of a number of awards for her research and writing and is a member of the American Academy of Arts and Sciences.
+She is the winner of a number of awards for her research and writing, including the 2026 Grawemeyer Award in Religion and is a member of the American Academy of Arts and Sciences.

 Early life and education

 Moss was born on 26 November 1978 in London, England.
 She is the daughter of journalist, political speech writer, and author Robert Moss.
 Moss's mother, Katrina Elizabeth Wise, died in 2005.

 She graduated from Oxford University in 2000 with a BA in theology, a degree taken with Honors at Worcester College.
 In 2002, she received a Master of Arts in Religion (MAR) in Biblical studies from Yale Divinity School.
 Moss graduated from Yale University in 2006 with an MA and an MPhil in New Testament, following this by a PhD in the same field in 2008.
 Her doctoral advisor was Adela Yarbro Collins.